 - Free 3 transfers daily

-- fast transactions confirmation, transfers takes less than 5 minutes to appear, this is great for people running transfer centered business.
+- fast transactions confirmation, transfers take less than 5 minutes to appear, this is great for people running transfer centered business.

 - Access to POS device